Balaram6712/IDP/README.md

 # IDP
-Course or Academic projcts done in my college
+Academic projct done in college
 Done as group project